followmyutopia/devextreme-documentation/concepts/Common/33 Localization/05 Localize Dates, Numbers, and Currencies/05 Using Intl.md

         npm install --save-dev devextreme-intl

-    Then, include the `devextreme-intl` module and the dictionaries using the `import` or `require` statement&mdash;the statement depends on the syntax for working with modules.
-The following code shows ECMAScript 6 and CommonJS syntaxes:
+    Then, include the `devextreme-intl` module using the `import` or `require` statement&mdash;the statement depends on the syntax for working with modules.
+The code below shows ECMAScript 6 and CommonJS syntaxes.
+These examples include German and Russian dictionaries.

     ---
     ##### npm: ECMAScript 6 syntax